 Commitments are not always spoken.
-Two people agree, not knowing that the other person has a different understanding of what is to be given and what is to be received.
-General commitments without clarification can damage trust without a specific intent of wrongdoing, actions for fulfillment may be confused.
+Two people may agree, not knowing that the other person has a different understanding of what is to be given and what is to be received.
+General commitments without clarification can damage trust without a specific intent of wrongdoing, actions for fulfillment may be misunderstood.

 An insecure partner feels a lack of reciprocity in commitment, not because their partner lacks committed, but because expectations of the commitment are different.
 The unconsciously defined commitment leaves a couple disjointed, suspecting disconnection when no evidence exists.
 Open communication paired with realistic expectations must be implemented to calm fears of rejection—not more undefined commitments.

 "The unconsciously defined meaning of commitment leaves the couple disjointed, suspecting disconnection when no evidence exists."